 The company stopped incorporating asbestos into its products in the late 1970s, but knew long before then it was hazardous.
 As a result, Amatex was one of the many manufacturers of the 20th century to face related litigation.

 By 1982, Amatex faced more than 9,000 claims from former employees and users of their products.
 This forced Amatex to file for Chapter 11 bankruptcy, and the court ordered it to create a Creditors’ Committee of Asbestos Litigants to handle current asbestos claims.

 Ernest Cleveland worked in a naval shipyard in the 1970s, using asbestos products from multiple manufacturers, including Amatex.
 Cleveland filed a lawsuit in July 1982.

 During its first 10 years, the fund is estimated to have paid more than $11 million in settlements.

 Amatex Corporation emerged from bankruptcy in 1990 and continues its operations today.
 Although it still manufactures and distributes heat-resistant materials, its products have been asbestos-free since the late 1970s.

-Amatex’s products were used in a variety of industries, including the construction and shipyard industry.
-Both residential and commercial construction used asbestos significantly, and asbestos was one of the most popular materials found within shipyards.
+The company’s products were used in a variety of industries, including construction and the shipyard industry.
+Residential and commercial construction used asbestos significantly, and asbestos was one of the most popular materials found within shipyards.